 Your marriage is coming to an end.
 You gave it your best shot, but it’s not meant to be.
 You can’t agree with your spouse about all the issues involved so you’ll have to file for a contested divorce.
 You need an experienced divorce lawyer to help you, but don’t think you can afford one.
 At Afford Law, we can protect your rights without costing you a fortune.
 Our fees are based on your income.
 The less you make, the less you pay.
 With our help, you can protect all that is yours and move on.
 You’ll be free to pursue all your goals and live the life you deserve.

-What does a contested divorce mean?
+What is a contested divorce in Massachusetts?

 In order to file for divorce in Massachusetts, one of the parties must have lived in Massachusetts for one year preceding the filing or that the cause of the marriage ending happened in Massachusetts and the parties lived here as a couple.

 How do you file for divorce in Massachusetts?

 Several documents must be filed with the court in order to start a divorce proceeding.
 Among other things the filing needs to include: